 - Water outflow and inflow,

 Everything is specified in the item sheet and modelled.
 Another good example are doors.
-They consist of locks, fittings, access control, actuators and we don’t model such elements.
-However they can be placed in database without straining.
-Furthermore it can serve as a way to manage doors and windows schedule.
+They consist of locks, fittings, access control, actuators and designers don’t model those accessories to not to unnecessary enlarge the model.
+However they can be placed in database without straining it.
+Furthermore the database can serve as a way to manage doors and windows schedule.

 The next step is occurrence, i.e. quantity and kind of the items in a specified room.
 Keeping our class in mind, occurrences in each category might include: